skyzh/mini-lsm/mini-lsm-book/src/week3-03-snapshot-read-part-2.md

 # Snapshot Read - Engine Read Path and Transaction API

-## Task 1: Store Largest Timestamp in SST

-## Task 2: Recover Commit Timestamp
+In this chapter, you will:

+* Finish the read path based on previous chapter to support snapshot read.
+* Implement the transaction API to support snapshot read.
+* Implement the engine recovery process to correctly recover the commit timestamp.

+At the end of the day, your engine will be able to give the user a consistent view of the storage key space.

-## Task 3: Lsm Iterator with Read Timestamp
+## Task 1: Lsm Iterator with Read Timestamp

-## Task 4: Multi-Version Scan and Get
+## Task 2: Multi-Version Scan and Get

 For now, inner = `Fused<LsmIterator>`, do not use `TxnLocalIterator`

 explain why store txn inside iterator

 do not implement put and delete

+## Task 3: Store Largest Timestamp in SST

+## Task 4: Recover Commit Timestamp

 ## Test Your Understanding